javbaek/todo-practice/README.md

-This is a simple todo-list developed in Javascript.
+This is a simple todolist developed in Javascript, html and css.

 The tool is based on the tutorial "Practical Javascript" from http://watchandcode.com/ by Gordon Zhu (https://github.com/gordonmzhu).